My return flight was delayed and I’ve incurred additional expenses – what can I do?

 - The airline should offer you a refund of the flight cost.
 The refund is of the flight cost only, not the holiday price if the flight is part of a package holiday.

 If the delay is due to exceptional circumstances (force majeure) which couldn't have been avoided (e.g. bad weather, act of God, or, where flight safety is at risk, some technical failures) you will not be entitled to compensation.

-If the delay is due to other reasons and your flight arrives more than three hours late you will be entitled to compensation of €250-€600, depending on the distance of the flight.
-If the European Union’s Denied Boarding Regulations don’t apply (for example you are flying with a non-European airline and departing from outside of Europe), you’re entitled to the assistance and recompense set out in the airline’s conditions of carriage or the tour operator’s booking conditions.
+If the delay is due to other reasons and your flight arrives more than three hours late you will be entitled to compensation of €250–€600, depending on the distance of the flight.
+If the European Union’s Denied Boarding Regulations don’t apply (for example you’re flying with a non-European airline and departing from outside Europe), you’re entitled to the assistance and compensation set out in the airline’s conditions of carriage or the tour operator’s booking conditions.

 In terms of package holidays, if the delay results in a significant change to your holiday then the tour operator must offer an alternative if they can, or a refund.
 Where the flight is delayed and it isn’t clear whether a significant change will result, the tour operator doesn’t have to offer an alternative or a refund until the situation is clearer.
 This would happen when there’s no prospect that the delay will only lead to a minor change.
 A significant change is generally taken to be 12 hours on a 14-night holiday.